 A disclaimer of liability could protect your company against these instances.

-The Guardian includes these clauses in a section disclaiming liability from online attacks, website shutdowns, and other contingencies beyond its control:
+The Guardian includes this information in a clause disclaiming liability from online attacks, website shutdowns, and other contingencies beyond its control:

 Guardian: Disclaimer of Liability in Terms of Service